raph5/drs-builder/README.md

-# DRS Builder
+# DRS Builder - Age of Empires

+Age of Empires uses a custom file format to store assets called DRS.
 This small util extract all files stored in a DRS archive into a folder.

 Documentation regarding the DRS format can be found here:
 - https://github.com/SFTtech/openage/blob/master/doc/media/drs-files.md